-The detailed preliminary syllabus includes a sample day's schedule, course objectives, instructor bios, books, assignments, classroom location or zoom link, potential field trips, etc. Students can find their seminar syllabus via CANVAS.
+The detailed preliminary syllabus includes a sample day's schedule, course objectives, instructor bios, books, assignments, classroom location or zoom link, potential field trips, etc. Students can find their seminar syllabus by logging in to Canvas.
+Syllabi are generally posted on Canvas in the week before class begins.
+For your class to appear in Canvas, you must be fully registered.